Masters Students - Completing Degree

 After submission, the Registrar's Office will review the manuscript to ensure CGU's formatting guidelines (available on the Registrar's Form Index) have been followed.
 Students will be notified via Email about any required formatting revisions and given instructions about how to submit a revised version to the ETD Administrator.

-While not required, students may also wish to submit their thesis or dissertation to Scholarship@Claremont, which is is an open repository, a worldwide showcase, and a publishing forum of The Claremont Colleges Library.
+Scholarship@Claremont, CGU's institutional repository for dissertations and theses, is a worldwide showcase, and a publishing forum of The Claremont Colleges Library.
 Archiving locally, Scholarship@Claremont provides global access to researchers and enables publicity for the intellectual and scholarly work of the faculty, students, and staff of The Claremont Colleges.
 This repository ensures opportunities for freely accessible discovery of comprehensive and timely reviews of literature, recent and time-sensitive research, creative and artistic expression, and other scholarship that benefits authors and the world community alike.

 Scholarship@Claremont provides a number of services to help student authors track the impact of their scholarly work and can: